sagemath/trac_to_gh/Issue 4722.md

 # Issue 4722: BUG - number field K.hilbert_class_polynomial() is a *lie*

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/4722

 Original creator: was